JuliaSurv/NetSurvival.jl/README.md

 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/JuliaDiff/BlueStyle)

 The `NetSurvival.jl` package provides the necessary tools to perform estimations and analysis in the Net Survival field.
-This specialized branch of Survival Analysis focuses on estimating the probability of survival from a specific event of interest, for example a given cancer, without considering other causes of death.
-This is especially relevant in the (unfortunately quite common) case where the cause of death indicatrix is either unavailable or untrustworthy.
+This specialized branch of Survival Analysis focuses on estimating the probability of survival from a specific event of interest, for example a given cancer, without considering other causes of death, in the (unfortunately quite common) case where the cause of death indicatrix is unavailable (or e.g. untrustworthy).
 Consequently, the so-called *missing indicatrix* issue forbids the use of standard competitive risks survival analysis methods on these datasets.
-For that, a few standard estimators were established in the last 50 years, backed by a wide literature.
+Thus, a few standard estimators were established in the last 50 years, backed by a wide literature.

 # Features

-This package is an attempt to bring standard relative survival analysis modeling routines to Julia, while providing an interface that is close to the `relsurv` standard, albeit significantly faster and easier to maintain in the future.
+This package is an attempt to bring standard relative survival analysis modeling routines to Julia, while providing an interface that is close to the R package `relsurv`, albeit significantly faster and easier to maintain in the future.
+We aim at covering the standard estimators, needed for routines and comparisons, but also to provide the most up to date state of the art.

 Some key features in `NetSurvival.jl` are: